Letter from Voltaire to Jean-Jacques Paulet, written from château de Ferney and dated 23 April 1768.

 Detailed Summary:

-The writer reflects on their personal struggles with ill health and likens their ongoing battle with nature to Don Quixote’s quest.
-They express deep appreciation for the recipient’s work, which has provided valuable insights, particularly regarding the origins of smallpox and its comparison to leprosy.
-The writer acknowledges the superiority of eradication over inoculation but doubts Europe’s ability to collectively address these health crises.
-They lament the lack of focus on public health issues in Paris, noting the city’s poor sanitary conditions and the general apathy towards significant reform.
+The writer reflects on his struggles with ill health, likening his battle with nature to Don Quixote’s quest.
+He expresses deep appreciation for the recipient’s work, which offers valuable insights, especially on the origins of smallpox and its comparison to leprosy.
+While acknowledging the superiority of eradication over inoculation, he doubts Europe’s ability to address these health crises collectively.
+He laments Paris’s poor sanitation and the widespread indifference to meaningful public health reform.

 This MS was probably taken to St Petersburg by Wagnière in the summer of 1779 along with the rest of Voltaire’s library.